NEWO-J/jonahowen.com/content/blog/5-dollar-honeypot.md

 These botnets attempt to maintain access by modifying credentials or configuration depending on the detected platform.

 ### Conclusion
-The traffic continued to ressemble either botnet recruitment or cryptomining attempts, with many repeat IPs appearing for most of the day.
+The traffic continued to ressemble either botnet recruitment or cryptomining attempts.

 I choose AWS lightsail for this project because it provides a VPS with a public IP and offers the simplicity of no NAT (Network Address Translation) allowing me to gain insights into the attacker's source IP while offering the additional protection from the Cloud.